labd/graphql-codegen-plugin-amplience/packages/plugin-terraform/README.md

 This is a plugin for GraphQL Codegen that outputs your schema to Amplience resources in Terraform.

-It will look for types with an `@amplience` directive and generate Terraform resources that create Amplience Content Types.
+It will look for types with an `@amplienceContentType` directive and generate Terraform resources that create Amplience Content Types.
 This terraform code is dependent on the [Amplience Terraform provider](https://registry.terraform.io/providers/labd/amplience/latest).

 Furthermore, this plugin requires `amplience-graphql-codegen-json` to generate the necessary JSON files the terraform code refers to.